Rydra/bgm-for-es/README.md

 Enter the RetroPie console (you can reach it by pressing the F4 key when EmulationStation is running) and run the following commands:

-## Installing BGM for EmulationStation

-Enter the RetroPie console (you can reach it by pressing the F4 key when EmulationStation is running) and run the following command:

 ```
 curl -sSL https://raw.githubusercontent.com/Rydra/bgm-for-es/main/scripts/install-esbgm.py | python3 -